devhysterical/HeartEffect/README.md

 # HeartEffect
-Use javasceipt to create an animation heart
+Use javascript to create an animation heart